Carlisle Indian Industrial School: Assimilation efforts at Carlisle

 The Documents Concerning Mary Welch, from the Carlisle Indian Digital Resource Center, provide validation of Welch's completion of seven years at the Carlisle school, and say that she would make a fine housekeeper or seamstress.
 However, Welch was a member of the Cherokee Nation, whose women are known for speaking out against the colonization and expansionism of American settlers.
 Some Cherokee women also attained the rank of chief.
 "They were not, as Euro-Americans imagine, merely chattel, servants to man, wives, and mothers."
 It wasn't uncommon for Native women to be warriors, statesmen, religious leaders, and shamans (the equivalent of doctors).
 Carlisle instructors forced the women to learn the industrial and domestic skills appropriate to European American gender roles.
 For many of them, this cultural assault led to confusion, alienation, homesickness and resentment.

 During the first few weeks at Carlisle, when the Lakota and Dakota greatly outnumbered all other tribes, it was discovered that Cheyennes and Kiowas were learning to speak Lakota and Dakota.
 After that, English was the only language permitted on the campus.
 Dormitory rooms held three or four each, and no two students from the same tribe were permitted to room together.
 The plan helped in the rapid acquisition of English, and although some were hereditary foes, Pratt believed the Indian students to be less inclined to quarrel than most white children.

 However, there were consequences.
 In 1879, Chief Blue Horse's son Baldwin Blue Horse, age 12, was in the first group of Oglala Lakota students to arrive at Carlisle.
 In 1888, Chief Blue Horse met with Baldwin at a performance of Buffalo Bill's Wild West in Philadelphia, Pennsylvania and spoke through an interpreter.
 Later Luther Standing Bear was called to the superintendent's office and asked him if it was a good idea to get some Indian boys from the reservation and put them in school with white boys, expecting that the Indian boys would learn faster by such an association.

 Luther agreed that it might be a good plan, so a permit was received from Washington.
 Sixty boys from Pine Ridge were mixed with 60 European-American boys.
 Teachers had hoped the Indians would learn the English language faster by this arrangement.
 "But lo and behold, the white boys began learning the Sioux language."
 The program was discontinued.
-Some Native Americans are angry about painful Indian boarding school experiences and Pratt's Progressive Reformist views on assimilation have been condemned.
+Most Native Americans are angry about painful Indian boarding school experiences and Pratt's Progressive Reformist views on assimilation have been condemned.